Judith Marcuse: Teacher

 In 2007, Judith Marcuse became a founder/co-director of the International Center of Art for Social Change (ICASC) at Simon Fraser University.
-At the Center she led research study from 2013-2019 on Art for Social Change (ASC) in Canada that focused on art that is created collectively by groups of people about what is important to them.
+At the Center she led research study from 2013 to 2019 on Art for Social Change (ASC) in Canada that focused on art that is created collectively by groups of people about what is important to them.
 The study resulted in establishment of a two-year graduate program in ASC for the Faculty of Education at the SFU.
 Marcuse is also Senior Fellow of Ashoka International, an organization of world’s leading social entrepreneurs.